yegeto/vanlife/README.md

 # 🚐 VanLife App

-A multi-page React web app simulating a platform for renting vans.
+A single-page React web app simulating a platform for renting vans.
 This project was built to practice React Router concepts, handling protected routes, authentication, and dynamic search functionality.

 The app is designed as a learning project following the Scrimba Frontend Career Path curriculum.